jonathanbell/photogsite/README.md

 ### Using Nginx?

-A configuration like is needed for PhotogSite to perform proper URL rewrites.
+A server configuration like this is needed for PhotogSite to perform proper URL rewrites.

 ```
 server {